 In recent years I’ve been buying some of my son’s jeans/pants through The Children’s Place.
 I buy the jeans when they are on sale for $7.99/pair and start out by using eBates to get cash back on this purchase.
 It makes the jeans fairly cheap.

+There are so many ways to save money when having kids.
 I hope you found some new ways to save money on kid and baby clothes.
 Let me know your favorite way of saving money on kid and baby clothes in the comments below!

 If you liked this, I’d love for you to “PIN IT”!